 Treat-dispensing fetch toys combine playtime with tasty rewards.
 These toys often require your dog to manipulate the toy in a specific way to release treats, adding an extra layer of mental stimulation to the game.
-Examples include the KONG Classic or the Tug-A-Jug, both of which challenge your dog’s problem-solving skills while satisfying their appetite for play and treats.
+Examples include the KONG Classic or the Tug-A-Jug, which challenge your dog’s problem-solving skills while satisfying its appetite for play and treats.

 Floating Fetch Toys

 Floating fetch toys are designed for use in water, making them perfect for dogs that love to swim.
-These toys are typically made from water-resistant materials such as rubber, foam, or durable fabric to ensure they maintain their buoyancy and last through many play sessions.
+These toys are typically made from water-resistant materials such as rubber, foam, or durable fabric to maintain buoyancy and last through many play sessions.

 Indestructible Fetch Toys

 Indestructible fetch toys are designed to withstand the wear and tear of even the most enthusiastic chewers.
 These toys are often made from heavy-duty materials such as natural rubber, high-density nylon, or thermoplastic elastomer (TPE).
-They provide a safe and durable option for dogs that have a tendency to destroy traditional fetch toys.
+They provide a safe, durable option for dogs that destroy traditional fetch toys.

 Along with using heavy-duty materials, indestructible fetch toys often feature reinforced construction to ensure their longevity.
 This may include double-stitched seams, additional layers of material, or reinforced cores that resist punctures and tears.
 These toys are ideal for dogs that need a more robust option for their fetch sessions.